gaehlerm/SoftwareEngineering/README.md

 Pretty much all your code follows the SRP [Single Responsability Principle].
 Functions, classes, modules.
 Everything.
 The build process only requires one command.
 This makes the code much easier to understand, and naming also becomes simpler.

-Names should be short yet concise [Naming].
+Names should be short yet descriptive [Naming].

 Do not repeat yourself (DRY) [section Do not Repeat Yourself].
 Do not copy-paste code around.
 But also avoid conceptual code duplication.
 Code duplication is terrible as you can never be sure if making a single change is sufficient, or if it needs to be applied in multiple other locations.
 This leads to bugs and high maintenance costs very quickly.